Everyone will flip over this moist, delicious buttermilk cake. My friends call it “crack”. No one has to know how EASY it is!

 - Stir in the buttermilk and vanilla extract.

-- Sprinkle the flour and baking soda evenly over the top and still until well combined.
+Sprinkle the flour, baking soda and salt evenly over the top and still until well combined.

 - Pour the batter into the prepared pan.

-Pour the topping over the cake and return it to the oven for another 10 minutes.
+After the cake has baked for 30 minutes, pour the topping over the cake and return it to the oven for another 10 minutes (for a total baking time of 40 minutes).
 Remove cake from the oven and allow to cool for 20 minutes in the pan.
 Sprinkle lightly with flaky sea salt, if desired and serve warm or at room temperature.
 Topping will firm up as the cake cools.

 Cake can be served in the pan or on a serving platter or cake stand.
 To serve on a platter, invert cake onto a dinner-size plate then invert again so that topping is up.